 1. Cover one period of black history at a time

-As you teach your unit, make sure that you separate the slavery and abolitionist period from the segregation and civil rights era.
+If you’re teaching older students a more detailed history be sure to separate the slavery and abolitionist period from the segregation and civil rights era.
 These two distinct periods of time are difficult for students to differentiate.
 Do not confuse children by switching back and forth between the two periods.

 2. Be aware of common misconceptions

 Remember when covering topics like the underground railroad, students need to understand that underground meant secret.
+I created this Underground Railroad Virtual Field Trip to help students better understand what the Underground Railroad was.
 Students need to understand that there was not a real railroad.
 By taking the time to address what will confuse students early (and often), they are less likely to be confused.

 3. Remember those who were on the right side of history